jundalisay/superb/content/en/maharlika/laws/epira-irr/part-5/rule-32.md

-Pursuant to Section 64 of the Act, the creation of new positions and the levels of or increases in salaries and all other emoluments and Page 94 of 100benefits of TRANSCO and PSALM personnel shall be subject to the approval of the President of the Philippines.
+As per Section 64 , the creation of new positions and the levels of or increases in salaries and all other emoluments and Page 94 of 100benefits of TRANSCO and PSALM personnel shall be subject to the approval of the President of the Philippines.

 (b)
 Likewise, the compensation and all other emoluments and benefits of